cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 In each round of preparation, each Aggregator writes a prep share to some broadcast channel, which is then processed into the prep message using the public `prep_shares_to_prep()` algorithm and broadcast to the Aggregators to start the next round.
-Our goal in this section is to realize this broadcast channel.
+The goal of this section is to realize this broadcast channel.

 The state machine of each Aggregator is shown below.